read

 Faced with unacceptable risks to CUI stored on contractor systems, the DoD introduced the CMMC to ensure that appropriate cybersecurity protections and processes are in place.

-CMMC 2.0 replaces the current “self-declaring” model with third-party certification allowances.
+CMMC 2.0 replaces the current “self-attestation” model with third-party certification allowances.
 The audit and certification process establishes compliance with DoD conditions.

 With the launch of CMMC 2.0 in November 2021, DoD contractors received information from the DoD and the CMMC-AB that the rules on third-party audit requirements were being relaxed.
 It was estimated that somewhere between 40,000 and 80,000 contractor organizations would be able to self-attest versus being required to obtain a third-party certification.